Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 One of the favorites of woodworkers, a loose tenon is a popular way to connect two pieces of wood.

 While the easiest way to cut this joint is with a Festool DOMINO, there are alternatives to the DOMINO that some consider.
-Whatever your tool, this method of joinery is both strong and easy to assemble.
+Whatever your tool, this joinery method is solid and easy to assemble.

 Making Miter Joints

-From picture frames to crown molding there are dozens of projects that join wood with a simple 45-degree angle miter joint.
+From picture frames to crown molding, dozens of projects join wood with a simple 45-degree angle miter joint.

 But the trick?